data-8/fa25/_staffers/carisma_a.md

 pronouns: SHE/HER
 photo: staff/carisma_a.png
 office-hours:
 bio: Hi everyone!
-I’m a Junior studying Political Science with a minor in Data Science.
+I’m a Senior studying Political Science with a minor in Data Science.
 I enjoy running, listening to music, chai, and exploring new restaurants in the Bay Area :)
 role: 20-hour Lead uGSI (UCS2)
 team: Scholars
 ---